itaysabato/voting-games-analyzer/README.md

        that the number of candidates is equal to the number of voters.
        Default: false

-  -c, --candidates
-       A comma-separated list of candidate positions, as rational numbers of the form '1', '-2', '3/2', etc. If the -u option is set, only the first number will be read, and floored to an integer.
+  -rv, --random-voters
+       The number of random voters to generate.
+It is also possible to give a range from which the amount will be chosen uniformly, e.g. 2,4 or 1,3.
-       Default: []
+       Default: [2, 5]

   -rc, --random-candidates
        The number of random candidates to generate.
 It is also possible to give a range from which the amount will be chosen uniformly, e.g. 2,4 or 1,3.
        Default: [2, 5]

-  -rv, --random-voters
-       The number of random voters to generate.
-It is also possible to give a range from which the amount will be chosen uniformly, e.g. 2,4 or 1,3.
-       Default: [2, 5]

   -u, --utilities
-       A comma-separated list of cardinal utilities, starting with the utilities the first voter gets from the first candidates, then the second candidates, etc. followed by a list for the second voter and so on until the last voter.
+       A comma-separated list of cardinal utilities, starting with the utility the first voter gets from the first candidate, then the second candidate, etc. followed by a list for the second voter and so on until the last voter.
        For example, if we have 2 voters and 3 candidates then "1,2,1/3,4,23,7/5" would be a valid list.
-If this option is set, the number of voters and number of candidates should be given instead of their positions lists via -v and -c respectively.
+If this option is set, the number of voters and number of candidates should be given via -v and -c, respectively, instead of the position lists.
        Default: []

   -vr, --voting-rule